Surnalis are sweet, spongy dosas made on Tulsi Pooja day in our GSB community. But since my family loves this dosa, I make it regularly.

 3. Melt jaggery in very little water (about 1/4 Cup).
 Keep aside to cool.

 4. Now grind soaked rice – Fenugreek seeds along with Poha, jaggery, coconut, curd, turmeric and salt to a smooth paste.
 Add buttermilk instead of water while grinding for spongier surnalis.
+Don’t add too much water while grinding.
+It should be a thick batter.

 7. Cover and cook on low flame till the dosa cooks.
 (This dosa requires low flame to cook.
 Else it will turn black due to jaggery in it.)